iov-one/docs/docs/weave-tutorial/08-app.md

 ## Application

-`Application` method initializes the component with given application parameters
+`Application` method initializes the component with given application parameters.

 ```go
 // Application constructs a basic ABCI application with